If you've ever seen a commercial for cell phone plans before, then you know that the rivalries between the major cell phone providers are fierce.

 Which is Better: Sprint or AT&T?

 That being said, AT&T's LTE coverage is greater and features better customer service.
-It's a tough call when it comes to selecting between two of the best cell phone providers, but if you want more affordable plans, it's best to go with Sprint, but in terms of coverage of customer service, you're better off with AT&T.
+It's a tough call when it comes to selecting between two of the best cell phone providers, but if you want more affordable plans, it's best to go with Sprint, yet in terms of coverage of customer service, you're better off with AT&T.

 Want to see every plan side-by-side?
 Use our cell phone plan comparison tool.